 Marijuana, made from the cannabis plant, is the most abused illicit drug among people 50 and older.
 It is used for its relaxing properties but can have several negative effects, including slowed thinking and reaction time, impaired memory and balance.
 It can also lead to paranoia and anxiety.

 Although under federal law, marijuana is illegal to use under any circumstance, in some states doctors are allowed to prescribe it for medical use.
-However, most health experts do not recommend smoking marijuana to treat disease, particularly given potential negative effects on the lungs and respiratory system.
+However, solid data on marijuana’s health benefits is lacking, and for smoked marijuana many health experts have concerns about the potential negative effects on the lungs and respiratory system.
 The U.S. Food and Drug Administration has approved two medications chemically similar to marijuana to treat wasting disease (extreme weight loss) in people with AIDS and to lessen symptoms associated with cancer treatment, such as nausea and vomiting.

 Opioids are powerful drugs that at first cause feelings of euphoria, then periods of drowsiness.
 They can also slow breathing.
 Some opioids are legal and prescribed by a doctor.
 Others, like heroin, are illegal.
 All types of opioids can be addictive and can lead to death if too much is taken (overdose).